RoboJackets/apiary/docs/officers/payments/refund.rst

-:og:description: Refunds can be recorded for cash, check, and Square payments at the discretion of the treasurer.
+:og:description: Officers can record refunds for cash, check, and Square payments, at the discretion of the treasurer.

-Refunding Payments
+Refunding payments
 ==================

-Refunds can be recorded for cash, check, and Square payments at the discretion of the treasurer.
+Officers can record refunds for cash, check, and Square payments, at the discretion of the treasurer.

+.. vale write-good.E-Prime = NO
+.. vale write-good.Weasel = NO

 .. hint::
-   To refund payments, you must have the :ref:`refund-payments` permission, which is not included with any roles.
+   To refund payments, you must have the :ref:`refund-payments` permission, which isn't included with any roles.
    If you need access, ask in :slack:`it-helpdesk`.

-Refunding :ref:`Online-Only Payment Methods` within Apiary will automatically trigger a refund to the original payment method, and will also refund the surcharge.
+Refunding :ref:`online payment methods <Online payment methods>` within Apiary automatically triggers a refund to the original payment method, including the surcharge.

-Refunding a cash or check payment within Apiary is only a record-keeping operation and does not move funds.
+Refunding a cash or check payment within Apiary is only a record-keeping operation and doesn't move funds.
-The treasurer will need to send a check or other payment to refund the member.
+The treasurer must send a check or other payment to refund the member.

 In either case, the steps within Apiary are the same: